0is1/wp-twitter-account-box/readme.txt

 * Enable Twitter authentication as default (maybe Premium?)
 * Figure out if it's possible to check if user already follows the account and show "Following"-button instead of "Follow"-button
   * Maybe [GET friendships/exists](https://dev.twitter.com/docs/api/1/get/friendships/exists)
+* Style Tweet button and load Twitter images locally if user is using any "anti social media"-plugin in browser
 * Enable shortcodes
 * Style admin panel options-page
 * Make TAB more responsive